 Ibex (formerly known as zero-riscy) is a small 32 bit RISC-V core.
 With its two-stage pipeline and support for the RV32IMC instruction set Ibex is ideally suited as control core in many embedded scenarios.
 Ibex is a high-quality core: together with the RTL, lowRISC provides full UVM-based verification, extensive documentation and all the tools to successfully integrate Ibex into designs.
 All development of Ibex is performed in the open in the lowRISC/ibex GitHub project, where we also have an issue tracker to ask questions or get feedback from our developers.

 LLVM compiler infrastructure

 lowRISC leads the upstream RISC-V LLVM effort.
 Providing a high quality software stack is a vital complement to our work on open source hardware, novel security mechanisms, and post-design flexibility.
 This work is a good example of our engineering model (and avoiding duplicated effort).
 We want to help adoption of open standards like RISC-V, and that means driving forward the community towards high quality open source implementations of those standards.

-Open source 64-bit SoC
+Prototype 64-bit SoC design

-Our 64-bit SoC design is currently Rocket based, and we’re adding support for Ariane, a 64-bit core from ETH Zurich.
+Our prototype 64-bit SoC design is currently Rocket based, and we’re adding support for Ariane, a 64-bit core from ETH Zurich.
 We offer an FPGA-ready SoC distribution, with open source peripherals such as SD and Ethernet, together with documentation and tutorials.
 We use this as a testbed for new ideas, including tagged memory and minion cores.
 Our aim is to deliver a complete design to an equivalent quality standard as similar proprietary, closed IP.

 lowRISC employs an engineering team in Cambridge, UK, working on partner projects, our own developments, and work-for-hire aligned with our mission.